Building skills enabling a positive workplace

 More than just office trappings and fun events, Workplace Culture is actually an intentionally designed shared workplace experience that requires practice and developed skill on the part of employees.

 What kind of practice and skill is required?
-Workplace skills that support the ability to effectively communicate in the manner adopted by the organization, as well as the ability to be respectful and inclusive and make good ethical decisions.
+Skills that support the ability to effectively communicate in the manner adopted by the organization, as well as the ability to be respectful, inclusive and make good ethical decisions.
 These core workplace skills, working in tandem, create a shared workplace experience that benefits the employer brand and improves recruitment, retention, and productivity.
 But these skills take intention, practice, and development.

-Why Focus on Workplace Culture Skills Rather Than Knowledge of Workplace Rules and Policies?
+Why Focus on Skills Rather Than Knowledge of Workplace Rules and Policies?

 Workplace Skills Take Deliberate Practice